Grandfather Speaks Of Determination To Regain Independence After Serious Injury Lawyers Secure Access To Rehabilitation

 Following the crash which happened on 15 June, Christopher of Northiam, East Sussex, instructed expert serious injury lawyers at Irwin Mitchell to investigate and help him access the specialist rehabilitation and therapies he requires.

 The father-of-one, who has two grandchildren, Hari, four, and two-year-old Sennen, has now spoken for the first time about the impact his injuries have had on him and his family, including wife Carole, 61.
 Hari is undergoing treatment for leukaemia so his injuries have prevented him helping his daughter Sarah, 39.

 Legal team secure access to rehab for Christopher

 Christopher, who spent two weeks in hospital, is speaking out as part of Road Safety Week.
 It comes after his legal team secured an admission of liability from the driver’s insurers.
 His lawyers have secured funding to allow him to access rehabilitation.

 Expert Opinion“Christopher is a great example of how many people gave up their time to face up to the challenges of Covid-19 and help others through the pandemic.

 “The serious injuries he suffered through no fault of his own have had a real impact on not only his life but his wider family.

 “While nothing can make up for the physical and emotional pain Christopher is going through we’re pleased to have been able to help him access the specialist rehabilitation he needs to overcome his injuries.
 Through our work in supporting people injured on the roads we often see how early access to treatment can make all the difference.

 “However, Christopher’s story highlights the significant consequences people can be left to face because of the actions of others and why it’s vital all road users take care at all times."
-Natasha Fairs - Associate Solicitor
+Natasha Fairs - Senior Associate Solicitor

 Serious injury: Christopher Riggs' story